mpi-sws-rse/thingflow-examples/traffic/README.md

 The original data was downloaded on 07.06.2016 from http://iot.ee.surrey.ac.uk:8080/datasets.html#traffic

-The example sets up an AntEvents pipeline to read the data, compute sliding means, etc.
+The example sets up an ThingFlow pipeline to read the data, compute sliding means, etc.

 Here are some analyses carried out by the original European project: